OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/inter_module_compatibility.rst

 Vendor Prefixes
 ^^^^^^^^^^^^^^^

-.. todo: #VL: Ziel-Seite fehlt; wie registriert man sein Kürzel?
+.. todo: #VL: VL prüft mit Team und Support: brauchen wir es noch? -- Ziel-Seite fehlt; wie registriert man sein Kürzel?

 A prefix and a vendor namespace should be used consistently, and they should be `registered at OXID eSales <https://oxidforge.org/en/extension-acronyms>`__